 Doors Plus have a complete fit, stain (in light or dark maple stain) and deliver service, which takes all the hassle out of installing a barn door.
 You’ll see in this guide that there are a few steps involved and you will require several power tools.
 It’s definitely doable for a DIYer with some experience but we know sometimes it’s easier to just get the professionals in!

 We received Bonnie’s door untouched as we wanted to paint it to match her internal paint colour and here’s exactly how we did it.

 Step 1: Apply sealer and primer

 Doors need to be sealed on all edges and both faces to ensure that no moisture can infiltrate the door — ensure that no bare timber is exposed.
 You can buy timber sealer and primer from any good paint store.
 If you’re staining the timber (rather than painting it) you will need to apply a tinted stain first and then a top coat of an approved varnish to ensure moisture can’t affect it.

-You can spray, roll or brush your timber door with paint (we chose to use a medium sized paintbrush and a smaller sized one for the edges and corners of the barn door).
-We did four coats of paint on these doors and used an oil based semi-gloss paint which is consistent with all other doors in the property.
+You can spray, roll or brush your timber door with paint (we chose to use a medium-sized paintbrush and a smaller-sized one for the edges and corners of the barn door).
+We did four coats of paint on these doors and used an oil based semi-gloss paint which is consistent with all other doors in Bonnie’s home.

 We chose the colour Greyology 2 by Haymes.

 Note that you will be sent a block of wood (DAR block) that also needs to be sealed and painted — this is what the door rail sits on if you’re installing the door over a frame (architrave).